ejolly/ejolly.github.io/publications.md

 2. **Jolly, E.**, Sadhukha, S., Cheong, J.C., Chang, L.J. (in prep).
 Measuring the efficacy and cost-benefit ratio of custom-molded head cases for use in MRI.

-3. Cheong, J.C., **Jolly, E.** & Chang, L.J. (in prep).
-Endogenous variation in affective experiences.

-4. **Jolly, E.**, Smith A., Gangadharan, A.A., Hoidal, A.S. & Chang, L.J.  (in prep).
+3. **Jolly, E.**, Smith A., Gangadharan, A.A., Hoidal, A.S. & Chang, L.J.  (in prep).
 Guilt-aversion motivates harm-minimization in surrogate decision-making.

-5. **Jolly, E.**, Gangadharan, A.A. & Chang, L.J. (in prep).
+4. **Jolly, E.**, Gangadharan, A.A. & Chang, L.J. (in prep).
 Interpersonal decision-making during end-of-life care: A comprehensive review
 {: reversed="reversed"}